Skip to content

 Anthropic discovered something fascinating in their long-running agent research: when agents sense context is running low, they exhibit "premature convergence" behavior — rushing to finish current work, skipping verification steps, or choosing a simple solution over the optimal one.
 It's like realizing time is running out on an exam and quickly guessing on the remaining multiple-choice questions.
 Anthropic calls this "context anxiety."

-Decision context loss.
-The previous session spent significant context budget analyzing three approaches and choosing option B. This session's agent doesn't know about that analysis and might re-decide based on incomplete information — potentially choosing option A.
+The previous session spent significant context budget analyzing three approaches and choosing option B. This session's agent doesn't know about that analysis and might re-decide based on incomplete information — potentially choosing option A. Like the amnesiac craftsman who doesn't remember why red bricks were chosen, looks at the blue ones today and thinks they're prettier, and tears down yesterday's wall to rebuild.

-Duplicate work.
+Even worse is duplicate work.
 The agent isn't sure whether certain work was already completed and does it again.
-Worse — it does half of it, discovers a conflict with the existing implementation, and has to rework.
+Or worse — does half of it, discovers a conflict with the existing implementation, and has to rework.
+On a construction site, two teams can't build the same wall simultaneously — but without progress records, the new crew has no idea someone is already working on it.

-Verification gap amplification.
+There's also the verification gap.
 The previous session's verification results (which tests pass, which fail, why they fail) weren't recorded.
 The new session has to re-run all verification to understand the current state.
+Every session re-diagnoses from scratch, every time wasting precious context.

 Both OpenAI and Anthropic emphasize structured state persistence in their documentation.
 OpenAI's harness engineering article treats the repository as an "operational record" — every operation's results should leave traceable evidence in the repo.
 Anthropic's long-running agents documentation specifically recommends "handoff files" — structured documents containing current state, known issues, and next actions.